IRG 378: Capstone Research in International Relations and Global Studies

 The paper is divided into the following sections:

-b) Abstract, outline, and list of references: Worth 10% of overall grade.
+b) Outline, and list of references: Worth 10% of overall grade.

 c) First draft of paper: Worth 20% of overall grade.

 e) Final draft of paper: Worth 20% of overall grade.

 Discussion Leading / Participation / Discussion Questions: 20%

 Because this is a capstone course, it is expected that you will have already absorbed the importance of class attendance.
 I strongly encourage you to attend every class and be prepared for lively and stimulating discussion.
 To that end, unless you are a discussion leader, I will require that each of you prepare one discussion question every week for the upcoming class to submit via Canvas.
 This question should be drawn from the readings and should reflect any questions, comments, or cries of outrage you may have regarding the arguments set forth by the authors.
 These discussion questions will not be graded individually, but together will count for 10% of your course grade.
 They most definitely will help you get the most from the class.

 Don’t do it.
 Minimum penalties for cheating are zeros on quizzes or exams where the cheating takes place, and a grade of F on a paper that has been plagiarized.
 Questions about what constitutes academic misconduct should be brought to my attention.